 Even in the suburbs, drugs and alcohol are increasingly becoming a big problem.
 But there is hope.
 As the problems increase, so do the solutions.
-There are various Morristown drug treatment facilities and Morristown alcohol treatment facilities that can provide the resources you or a loved one may need to overcome the negative impacts of substance misuse.
-If you have discovered that your career, schooling, family life or friendships have been threatened by your drug and alcohol use, there is help for you.
+There are various drug and alcohol treatment facilities that can provide the resources you or a loved one may need to overcome the negative impacts of substance abuse.
+If you have discovered that your career, schooling, family life or friendships have been threatened by your drug or alcohol use, there is help for you.
 This guide is designed to help you understand all the different treatment and recovery options available so that you can create a plan for your own sobriety, which will allow you to find happiness, health and success for the rest of your life.

 You’re not alone in this struggle.